PhilippeBekaert/hdspeconf/doc/AIO.md

 over that.

 Select AEB/TEB if you have a AEB or TEB expansion board connected to the sound card, via the internal ADAT connector.
 Selecting this button sources
 ADAT from the internal connector instead of the optical connector.
+(The AEB and TEB boards are no longer manufactured by RME.)

 **More information**